v-bianchi/website/README.md

 I am using [SvelteKit](https://kit.svelte.dev/) as a static website generator and [mdsvex](https://mdsvex.com/) to be able to write blog posts in markdown format.

+### External services

+The website's content (blog posts, project info) is stored on a separate repository.

+Images are stored on [Cloudinary](https://cloudinary.com/) and converted to `webp` format at different dimensions for optimized image delivery.

 ## Credits

 [Code icon](https://www.flaticon.com/free-icons/code) created by Freepik - Flaticon